New Patients (479) 323-3011

 Dental Implants

-During treatment, we place the titanium posts into the jaw bone.
-After three to six months of healing, the implants are covered with dental crowns to blend in with natural teeth.
-Implants can also secure dental bridges or dentures to replace multiple teeth or even whole arches of teeth.
+An oral surgeon places the titanium posts into the jaw bone during implant treatment.
+After three to six months of healing, the implants are covered with dental restorations to blend in with natural teeth.
+Whether you receive a crown, bridge, or denture, your new teeth will match the shape and shade of natural teeth.

 Dental Bridges

 A bridge closes the gap left by one or more consecutive missing teeth.
 Dental bridges are removable or secured with dental implants.
-However, secured dental bridges provide more stability and last longer than removable bridges.
-Dental bridges are made of a metal framework covered by porcelain.

 Full and Partial Dentures